hytechcamps/building-websites/Animal/CodeAlong.md

 # Building a Website
-In this activity, use HTML and CSS to create your own website!
+In this activity, use HTML and CSS to create your own website featuring your favorite animal(s)!

 ## Overview of HTML, CSS, and repl.it
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) is a **language** that lets developers to create websites.
 A web browser takes the HTML code, and displays it as a nice-looking webpage.
 Every website has a _source_, which can be viewed by right clicking and selecting "View Source" in the menu!